 - P13.
-A connected graph contains a Euler path if and only if the number of vertices with an odd-numbered degree is 0 or 2. - P14.
+A connected graph contains a Euler path if and only if the number of vertices with an oddnumbered degree is 0 or 2. - P14.
 A connected graph contains a Euler circuit if and only if the degrees of all its vertices are even numbers. - P15.
-The chromatic number of a graph is less than or equal to $r \perp + 1$, where r is the largest degree of its vertices. - P16.
+The chromatic number of a graph is less than or equal to r + 1, where r is the largest degree of its vertices. - P16.
 Regular polygons have the smallest perimeter of all equivalent polygons with n sides. - P17.
-Of two equivalent convex polygons, the polygon with the most sides will have the smaller perimeter.
+Of two equivalent regular convex polygons, the polygon with the most sides will have the smaller perimeter.
 (Ultimately, an equivalent circle will have the smaller perimeter.) - P18.
 Cubes have the largest volume of all rectangular prisms with the same total surface area. - P19.
 Spheres have the largest volume of all solids with the same total surface area. - P20.
 Cubes have the smallest total surface area of all rectangular prisms with the same volume. - P21.
-Spheres have the smallest total surface area of all solids with the same volume.
+Spheres have the smallest total surface area of all solids with the same volume. - P22.
+The square of the length of a side of any triangle is equal to the sum of the squares of the lengths of the other two sides, minus twice the product of the lengths of the other two sides multiplied by the cosine of the contained angle (cosine law).